indico/indico/doc/guides/ExportAPI/access.rst

 can add the param *onlypublic=yes* to the query string.

 It is also possible to re-use the existing Indico session.
-This only makes sense if your browser accesses the API, e.g. because you want to check if a certain API call does what you want or if you are developing on Indico and want to access the API via an AJAX request.
+This only makes sense if your browser accesses the API, e.g. because you are developing on Indico and want to access the API via an AJAX request.
 Additionally this method of authentication is restricted to GET requests.
 To use it, add *cookieauth=yes* to the query string and do not specify an API key, timestamp or signature.
+To prevent data leakage via CSRF the CSRF token of the current session needs to be provided as a GET argument *csrftoken* or a HTTP header *X-CSRF-Token*.

 Request Signing
 ~~~~~~~~~~~~~~~